Getting Started with Juvonno's Intake Form Builder

 Allows selection of multiple options

-You can also enable an “Other” field so users can type a custom response
+You can also add an “Other” field that allows for a typed response

 Advanced Features